 When you're trying to make the most of limited exercise time, the last thing you want to do is waste effort on exercises that don't pay off.

 Exercise physiologist and fitness consultant Joseph Warpeha says there are two types of exercises we should avoid: Those that can easily lead to injury, and those that don't produce results.

 Potentially Unsafe Exercises

-Fitness experts who spoke to WebMD named the following exercises as
+Fitness experts who spoke to WebMD named the following exercises as potentially unsafe:

 1. Lat pull-down behind the head.
 This exercise is done sitting on a machine with a weighted, cabled bar overhead.
 You reach for the bar, then pull it down behind your head and neck.

 "So many things can go wrong" with this exercise, says Warpeha.